mgamble1023/SleepInvestigatoR/README.md

 **7. score.checker**

     By default this is set to 'TRUE'.
 Score.checker looks for any Wake to REM transitions across all files which under most circumstances is user error.
-It will stop the     fucntion and notify the user what file and where this presumed error occured so it can be corrected.
-The function will have to be run again.
-If you are studying         narcolepsy, for example, where is behavior is expected score.checker be set to 'FALSE' and it will not flag these transitions as issues.
+It will stop the     function and notify the user what file and where this presumed error occured so it can be corrected.
+The function will then have to be run again.
+If you are studying     narcolepsy, for example, where this behavior is expected score.checker can be set to 'FALSE' and it will not flag these transitions as issues.

 **8. score.value.changer**